smartavionics/RawMouse/README.md

 and a Gravis Tiltpad (which I don't seriously expect anyone to try and use with Cura).
 If you have some other device that you would like to use and have a description of the
 HID messages it uses then it can be added.

-On all systems you need to disable any existing driver so that RawMouse can gain access to the device.
+On systems that have an existing driver installed, you may need to disable that driver so that RawMouse can gain access to the device.
 On Windows, there is a *Stop 3DxWare* command that disables the normal Spacemouse driver.

-Other programs cannot access the device while Cura is running.

 ---